SOFTS-Raw sugar prices turn lower after setting 11-year high

-LONDON, April 19 (Reuters) - Raw sugar futures on ICE turned lower on Wednesday after earlier climbing to an 11-year peak, while cocoa futures rose to their highest level in 6-1/2 years.
+LONDON, April 25 (Reuters) - Raw sugar futures on ICE turned lower on Tuesday after touching an 11-year high while robusta coffee prices fell back from the previous session's close to 12-year peak.

 SUGAR